SCANN: Synthesis of Compact and Accurate Neural Networks: Experimental Results

 MNIST is a well-studied dataset of handwritten digits.
 It contains 60000 training images and 10000 test images.
 We set aside 10000 images from the training set as the validation set.
-We adopt the Lenet-5 Caffe model \cite{lecun1998gradient}, \cite{jia2014caffe} that is widely used in related works \cite{han2015learning,dong2017learning,ullrich2017soft}.
-For Schemes A and B, the feed-forward part of the network is learnt by SCANN, whereas the convolutional part is kept the same as in the baseline (Scheme A does not make any changes to the baseline, but Scheme B prunes the connections).
-For Scheme C, SCANN starts with the baseline architecture, and only learns the connections and weights, without changing the depth of the network.
-All experiments use the stochastic gradient descent (SGD) optimizer with a learning rate of 0.03, momentum of 0.9, and weight decay of 1e-4.
-No other regularization technique like dropout or batch normalization is used.
-We run each experiment five times and report the average performance.
+We first target the Lenet-5 Caffe model \cite{lecun1998gradient}.
+The LeNet-5 Caffe model contains two convolutional layers with 20 and 50 filters, and also one FC hidden layer with 500 neurons.

-The LeNet-5 Caffe model contains two convolutional layers with 20 and 50 filters, and also one fully-connected hidden layer with 500 neurons.
-For Scheme A, we start with 400 hidden neurons in the feed-forward part, randomly prune out 95 percent of the connections in the beginning and then iteratively perform a sequence of connection growth that activates 30 percent of all connections and connection pruning that prunes 25 percent of existing connections.
-For Scheme B, we start with 400 hidden neurons in the feed-forward part and iteratively perform a sequence of connection pruning such that 3.3K connections are left in the convolutional part and 16K connections are left in the feed-forward part, and connection growth such that 90 percent of all connections are restored.
-For Scheme C, we start with a fully connected baseline architecture and iteratively perform a sequence of connection pruning such that 3.3K connections are left in the convolutional part and 6K connections are left in the feed-forward part, and connection growth such that all connections are restored.
+We use the stochastic gradient descent (SGD) optimizer with a learning rate of 0.03, momentum of 0.9, and weight decay of 1e-4.
+For schemes A and B, the feed-forward part of the network is learnt by SCANN, while the convolutional part of the architecture is kept the same.
+For scheme A, we start from 300 hidden neurons in the hidden layer, and set the maximum number of neurons to 500.
+At the beginning, we use connection pruning to prune 95 percent of the connections in the network.
+Subsequently, we apply connection growth, neuron growth, and connection pruning in several iterations.
+The neuron growth operation duplicates the five neurons in the architecture with the highest activation values.
+The connection growth activates 35 percent of all connections and connection pruning prunes 25 percent of the existing connections.
+In Scheme B, the best results correspond to 400 hidden neurons in the feed-forward part.
+We iteratively perform a sequence of connection pruning such that 19.3K connections are left in the architecture, and connection growth such that 90 percent of all connections are restored.
+In Scheme C, we start the feed-forward part of the network with the FC part of the baseline architecture.
+We iteratively prune the network to its final number of parameters and then use connection growth to restore all connections.